ShuchangLiu/SVlearning/README.md

 * ... all the other samples

 #### Config file
 All the parameter settings are included in config file.
 This file is "=" separated with pound sign as comment.
 Please refer to the config file in the example folder and modify it accordingly.
+Space will not be counted.

 #### Model file
 If the model file is not provided, users need to set config file parameter knownModel=FALSE and provide the training data.
 The pipeline will train and generate a model file.
 Otherwise, if the model file is provided, users can set knownModel=TRUE and provide the model file path in the configuration file.